Nana2490/WEDEPART3/README.md

 - Ensured consistent navigation and page elements unify the website’s look and feel.
 - Cleaned up and optimized HTML code for About Us and Classes pages, removing redundant markup and improving semantic structure.
 - Added Lightbox2 integration for image galleries on About Us and Classes pages.
-- Added interactive map functionality on Contact Us page for easy location discovery.
+- Added interactive map functionality on Home page for easy location discovery.
 - Modularized JavaScript files for better maintainability (`contactus.js`, `enquiries.js`, `signup.js`, `map.js`, and a general `javascript.js`).

 ---